 Your Questions Answered

-Why are we doing this?
+Why did we form a group?
 Because we feel that people need to know more.
 Everyone is busy and doesn’t have the time to dig out information.
 And the information can be very complicated.

 What’s the website for?
 To present issues in a clear and reliable way, putting both sides of the argument so that people can make up their own minds.
 We provide links to other sites and media, including those coming from Angus and other firms in the industry.

 What’s the issue?
 There were a number of worrying events during recent works the main offence being unauthorised drilling of a sidetrack well.
 The bigger issue is the plans to use acidising – unconventional extraction method which risks polluting ground and surface waters, and to massively scale up production from this site, therefore increasing traffic, pollution and bringing stress onto the local community.

 Brockham is in a vulnerable position because some wells at the site are permitted for production until 2036 and Angus are aiming to exploit that to skip the exploration and appraisal stages of planning.